jojobear13/shinpokered/README.md

 - Assuming you start a new save, Nuzlocke mode now knows if you're early in the game and have no access to pokeballs
 - Altered the level-up move lists of Starmie and Raichu to work better with Misty and Surge
 - Fixed serial timer problem with syncing battle clauses over link cable
+- Some Cueball teams include Pinsir
+- Biker teams can now include Beedrill, Magmar, an Electrode, and more Voltorbs
+- Fixed an issue where enemy level-up moves were being skipped

 v1.24.6(hotfix 3)
 - Fixed a problem from 1.24.6hotfix where status screen type was not loading correctly from the PC box